 Website accessibility

 This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-[IF YOU DO NOT USE THE HEALTHWATCH ENGLAND WEBSITE TEMPLATE YOU NEED TO CHECK THAT YOUR WEBSITE IS FULLY COMPLIANT]

 Clear labelling

 We use clear labels so visitors know where a link or button is taking them and the type and size of documents they are downloading.
 We have also used a clear design that takes account of people with visual impairments.